Should I Accept a Long-Term Disability (LTD) Insurance Buyout

 These are all valid reasons but should not be used to turn down an offer without consulting with your lawyer, doing proper calculations, and considering all the laws and state regulations that apply to maximize your benefits.

-How a Settlement Offer Is Calculated
+How is a Disability Lump Sum Settlement Offer Calculated?

 The insurance carrier will use complex calculations to arrive at a lump-sum offer amount, and typically will offer at the low range to start, but rest assured that they will also have a higher ceiling for payment available, and will defend against it as hard as you will fight to increase it.